peterhurford/yagpi/README.md

 Because many of our tasks don't involve deploying, we don't have to worry about continuous integration or any of that.

 YAGPI implements that workflow.

+## Installation

+* Clone this repo.
+* Host YAGPI on a server.
+* Set up a GitHub webhook to connect to `/api/v1/github_hook` on your hosted domain.
+The webhook should receive "Pull Request".